 For an HE SU PPDU, HE MU PPDU, and HE TB PPDU, the HE-SIG-A field is composed of two subfields,

 HE-SIG-A1 and HE-SIG-A2, each containing 26 data bits.
-The HE-SIG-A1 subfield is transmitted before the HE-SIG-A2 subfield.
+These two subfields are sent as two OFDM symbols: HE-SIG-A-sym-1 and HE-SIG-A-sym-2.
+The HE-SIG-A-sym-1 OFDM symbolis transmitted before the HE-SIG-A-sym2 OFDM symbol.
 The data bits of the HE-SIG-A OFDM symbols shall be BCC encoded at rate R = 1/2, be interleaved, be mapped to a BPSK constellation, and have pilots inserted following the steps described in 17.3.5.6 (Convolutional encoder), 27.3.12.8 (BCC interleavers), 17.3.5.8 (Subcarrier modulation mapping), and 17.3.5.9 (Pilot subcarriers), respectively.
 The constellation mappings of the HE-SIG-A field in an HE SU PPDU, HE MU PPDU, and HE TB PPDU are shown in Figure 27-25 (Data subcarrier constellation of HE-SIG-A symbols(11ax)).
-The first half and second half of the stream of 104 complex numbers generated by these steps (before pilot insertion) are divided into two groups of 52 complex numbers, where the first 52 complex numbers form the first OFDM symbol of the HE-SIG-A field, , and the second 52 complex numbers form the second OFDM symbol of the HE-SIG-A field,, respectively.
+The first half and second half of the stream of 104 complex numbers generated by these steps (before pilot insertion) are divided into two groups of 52 complex numbers, where the first 52 complex numbers form the first OFDM symbol of the HE-SIG-A field, HE-SIG-sym-1, and the second 52 complex numbers form the second OFDM symbol of the HE-SIG-A field, HE-SIG-sym-2, respectively.

 …

-For an HE ER SU PPDU, the HE-SIG-A field is composed of four subfields: HE-SIG-A1, HE-SIG-A1-R, HE-SIG-A2, and HE-SIG-A2-R. Each subfield contains 26 data bits.
-These four subfields are transmitted sequentially from HE-SIG-A1 to HE-SIG-A2-R. The data bits of the HE-SIG-A1 and HE-SIG-A2 subfields shall be BCC encoded at rate R = 1/2, be interleaved, be mapped to a BPSK constellation, and have pilots inserted.
-The HE-SIG-A1-R subfield has the same encoded bits as the HE-SIG-A1 subfield, and the encoded bits shall be mapped to a QBPSK constellation without interleaving and have pilots inserted.
+For an HE ER SU PPDU, the HE-SIG-A field is composed of two subfields, HE-SIG-A1 and HE-SIG-A2, each containing 26 data bits.
+These two subfields are sent as four OFDM symbols: HE-SIG-A-sym-1, HE-SIG-A-sym-1-R, HE-SIG-A-sym-2, and HE-SIG-A-sym-2-R. These four OFDM symbols are transmitted sequentially from HE-SIG-A-sym-1 to HE-SIG-A-sym2-R. The data bits of the HE-SIG-A1 and HE-SIG-A2 subfields shall be BCC encoded at rate R = 1/2, be interleaved, be mapped to a BPSK constellation, and have pilots inserted.
+The HE-SIG-A-sym-1-R OFDM symbol is calculated from the same encoded bits as the HE-SIG-A-sym-1 subfield, and the encoded bits shall be mapped to a QBPSK constellation without interleaving and have pilots inserted.
 The constellation mappings of the HE-SIG-A field in an HE ER SU PPDU are shown in Figure 27-25 (Data subcarrier constellation of HE-SIG-A symbols(11ax)).
-The QBPSK constellation on the HE-SIG-A1-R subfield is used to differentiate between an HE ER SU PPDU and an HE MU PPDU when m = 1 in Equation (27-11).
-The HE-SIG-A2-R subfield has the same encoded bits as the HE-SIG-A2 subfield, and the encoded bits shall be mapped to a BPSK constellation without interleaving and have pilots inserted.
+The QBPSK constellation on the HE-SIG-A-sym-1-R OFDM symbol is used to differentiate between an HE ER SU PPDU and an HE MU PPDU when m = 1 in Equation (27-11).
+The HE-SIG-A-sym-2-R OFDM symbol is calculated using the same encoded bits as the HE-SIG-A-sym-2 OFMD-symbol, and the encoded bits shall be mapped to a BPSK constellation without interleaving and have pilots inserted.
 BCC encoding, data interleaving, constellation mapping, and pilot insertion follow the steps described in 17.3.5.6, 27.3.12.8 (BCC interleavers), 17.3.5.8 (Subcarrier modulation mapping), and 17.3.5.9 (Pilot subcarriers), respectively.

 Figure 36-35—Data subcarrier constellation of U-SIG symbols(#8015)(#1372)(#1373)